kiwix/kiwix-js-pwa/AppPackages/README.md

 ## Windows 10 Tablet / PC

 Starting in Windows 10 version 2004, **sideloading is enabled by default** and you can install apps by double-clicking signed app packages.
-On Windows 10 version 1909 and earlier, sideloading requires some additional configuration (see below).
+On Windows 10 version 1909 and earlier, sideloading requires some additional configuration.

 * **Simple procedure**: Just launch your package!
 The Kiwix JS Windows packages are signed: you can download an `.appxbundle` above inside `AppPackages/KiwixWebApp_0.x.x.x_[AnyCPU]_Test/` folders, and launch it by double-clicking.
-You may be prompted to allow sideloading, or you may need enable it first on older versions of Windows: Settings -> Update and security -> For developers.
+* You may be prompted to allow sideloading, or you may need to enable it first on version 1909 or earlier: go to Settings -> Update and security -> For developers.

-**You will need a ZIM archive to use the full features of this app - [see below](#download-a-zim-archive-all-platforms).**
+* **You will need a ZIM archive to use the full features of this app** - [see below](#download-a-zim-archive-all-platforms).

 **_If above procedure fails_**, the package may not be a signed one, or else you have an even older version of Windows 10.
 In this case, follow the more complex procedure below: